 - stevia to taste, or 1 tbsp liquid sweetener of choice

 - optional, I like to add 1/8 tsp salt

 Stir all ingredients together until smooth.
 If too dry (depending on nut butter used), add additional coconut oil if needed.
-Pour into a small container, ice cube trays, or candy molds.
+Pour into a small container, ice cube trays, candy molds, or this silicone mini cupcake tin.
 Freeze to set.
 Because coconut oil softens when warm, it’s best to store these in the freezer.